Pareena's father involved in car-bike crash

 Thawee Kraikupt, father of Palang Pracharath MP Pareena Kraikupt, was involved a car-motorcycle crash in Ratchaburi province that injured a 16-year-old boy on Saturday.

-Pol Lt Col Pradab Chueaphohak, the duty officer at the Photharam district station, central said he was alerted on Saturday afternoon after a car hit a motorcycle at an intersection near an irrigation canal bridge on the Photharam Hospital-Ban Kong Road the municipality.
+Pol Lt Col Pradab Chueaphohak, the duty officer at the Photharam district station, said he was alerted on Saturday afternoon after a car hit a motorcycle at an intersection near an irrigation canal bridge on the Photharam Hospital-Ban Kong Road.

 He was told that the driver had tried to escape so he sent a patrol team to the scene.